VinAIResearch/Counting-DETR/README.md

 ```

 Then, change the directory to the corresponding experiments and run the corresponding scripts.
+Sample scripts would both train and evaluate experiments.

 For the 1st stage in FSCD-147 experiments:
 ```